¡Comienza la cuenta regresiva!

 We spent the whole summer break working on a major project: the redesign of the Spanish Teachers Community website.
 We improved the look, structure, and organization of the platform that our members use to access hundreds of lessons and activities in the membership to support them through the school year.

-If you would like to become a member of the Community, click here to get your name on the waitlist and get priority notification when we open enrollment again on January 17th, 2021.
+If you would like to become a member of the Community, click here to get your name on the waitlist and get priority notification when we open enrollment again.

 - Spanish Teachers Community Free Account